Catallactic/catallactic-site/docs/whitepaper.md

 		</tr>
 		<tr>
 			<td>Project Allocation</td>
-			<td>When the token allocation is desisged, a CryptoCommodity allows the issuer to allocate a portion of the token supply to fund the project beyond the initial capital raise.
+			<td>When the token allocation is designed, a CryptoCommodity allows the issuer to allocate a portion of the token supply to fund the project beyond the initial capital raise.
 Refer to section for details.</td>
 		</tr>
 		<tr>
 			<td>Transaction Fees</td>
-			<td>Once the CryptoCommodity is in the exchanges, the issuer has the possibility to apply a precentage of fees on transactions in the exchanges.
+			<td>Once the CryptoCommodity is in the exchanges, the issuer has the possibility to apply a percentage of fees on transactions in the exchanges.
 This fees can be filtered by type of transaction so it does not include, for example, payments for the underlying asset.
 The aount must be balanced by the costs in reputation that transaction fess can bring to the issuer.
 Refer to section for more.</td>
 		</tr>
 		<tr>
 			<td>DeFi Services Allocation</td>